crowdfavorite-mirrors/mirror-wp-wp-missed-schedule/readme.txt

 Why don't you just look at the database and publish all posts with future status and date in past?
 My plugin WP Missed Shcedule looks for posts with a date in the past that still have `post_status=future`.
 It will take each `post_ID` and publish [wp_publish_post](http://codex.wordpress.org/Function_Reference/wp_publish_post) it.
 = How to Work? =
-This plugin will check every 5 minutes, if there are posts that match the problem described. <code>'WPMS_DELAY',5</code> To not use too many resources, it fix for 5 items per session, one session every 5 minutes. <code>LIMIT 0,5</code> All others failed will be solved in future sessions, until no longer exist.
+This plugin will check every 1 minute, if there are posts that match the problem described. <code>('WPMS_DELAY' ,1)</code> To not use too many resources, it fix for 5 items per session, one session every 1 minute. <code>LIMIT 0,5</code> All others failed will be solved in future sessions, until no longer exist.
 When you activate this plugin the first 5 "Missed Scheduled Future Posts" are fixed immediately.
 All others are fixed the next batch.
 On some case (rare?) are also fixed live.
 If you have "Missed Scheduled Future Posts" after this plugin is activated, is not one error or bug: wait the next checking.
 If "Missed Scheduled Future Posts" persist, verify that WordPress installation is clean, or exist conflict with other plugins.
 N.B.
 If have active others plugins with the same functions of "WP Missed Schedule" this is on conflict and not work.
 I suggest to delete or deactivate all others, clean related database options table, and use only "WP Missed Schedule".
 In the same way "WP Missed Schedule" could create conflicts with other plugins with the same functions.
 In this case, delete or disable it and only used the others.
 = Dealing with WordPress "Missed Schedule" =
 If you are scheduling blog posts in WordPress and seeing a "Missed Schedule" message, it's likely caused by an issue with your web server, or it is WordPress that is causing the problem of your blog posts not being posted as scheduled.
 This is an annoying problem.
 However, there is a very simple fix that is easy to do.
 The "Missed Schedule" problem seems to point to the web server and WordPress.
 The "time/date" comparison needs to match in order for your blog posts to get published as scheduled.
 If you are currently using the WordPress, blogging platform, you can easily fix the issue by modifying the wp-cron.php file which is located in the root folder.
 You simply open your notepad editor in Windows and search for the following line of code, which is located towards the bottom on the file wp-cron.php file.